 When are bed bugs most active?

-Bed bug activity is not influenced by seasonal environmental factors like other insects.
+Unlike other insects, bed bug activity is not influenced by seasonal environmental factors.
 They are active year-round and found everywhere in the United States.
-Bed bugs are especially prominent in Florida as it is a vacation destination for tourists.
+Bed bugs are especially prominent in Florida, as it is a popular vacation destination for tourists.

 Additional Bed Bug Treatment Options

 This treatment is ideal for homes with heavy bed bug infestations.
 Structural fumigation employs the same methods that are used to treat drywood termites.
-When our team controls your bed bug problem in this manner, you’ll be given a one-year guarantee for termites, also.
+So, when our team controls your bed bug problem in this manner, you’ll be given a one-year guarantee for termites as well.

 Nozzle Nolen also offers conventional treatments for bed bugs in South Florida.
-Typically, a conventional treatment for bed bugs consists of treating an isolated infestation with an insecticide.
+Typically, this will consist of treating an isolated infestation with an insecticide.

-If you are living in South Florida and suffering from a bed bug infestation, or need help getting rid of bed bugs from your commercial building - contact Nozzle Nolen to request a free inspection and get rid of those pesky bed bugs today!
+If you reside in South Florida and suffering from a bed bug infestation in your household or commercial building, contact Nozzle Nolen to request a free inspection and get rid of those pesky bed bugs today!